 - Arrival Transfer for participants arriving on the ASA ‘designated’ flight

 Our tour commences in Antwerp.
 Participants taking the ASA ‘designated’ flight are scheduled to arrive into Brussels in the mid-afternoon.
 Upon arrival we transfer by private coach to the Hotel ‘t Sandt in Antwerp.
 If you are travelling independently, please make your own way to the hotel or contact ASA for assistance with a private transfer.

 Time permitting, we will take a short orientation walk around the hotel precinct.
-This evening we dine together at a local restaurant, where a light two-course meal will be served.
-(Overnight Antwerp) D
+(Overnight Antwerp)

 Day 2: Thursday 4 June, Antwerp – Berlaar-Gestel – Lier – Antwerp